blessedrt/go-mbali/cmd/clef/README.md

 ### OnApprovedTx / `ui_onApprovedTx`

 `OnApprovedTx` is called when a transaction has been approved and signed.
 The call contains the return value that will be sent to the external caller.
-The return value from this method is ignored - the reason for having this callback is to allow the ruleset to keep track of approved transactions.
+The return value from this mmblod is ignored - the reason for having this callback is to allow the ruleset to keep track of approved transactions.

 When implementing rate-limited rules, this callback should be used.

-TLDR; Use this method to keep track of signed transactions, instead of using the data in `ApproveTx`.
+TLDR; Use this mmblod to keep track of signed transactions, instead of using the data in `ApproveTx`.

 Example call:
 ```json